payouri/Minimal-StateStore/README.md

     status: [0, 1, 2, 3]
   }
 ```
-### modelOptions.lousyValidation property
+### modelOptions.shallowValidation property
-if stateStoreInstance is initialized with new StateStore({..., modelOptions = { lousyValidation: true, }}) it will be possible to update states that were not declared on stateStoreInstance init
+if stateStoreInstance is initialized with new StateStore({..., modelOptions = { shallowValidation: true, }}) it will be possible to update states that were not declared on stateStoreInstance init

 ## Handlers Property
 handlers function are named after state so they can be triggered when a state is updated